-To illustrate this concept more concretely, consider the following example: A company has four locations, each comprising five members.
+To illustrate this concept more concretely, consider one more example: A company has four locations, each comprising five members.
 The task is to form a representative committee of three members.
-Within each location, all members approve a location representative aware of the problems at this location.
-Each location has a manager, salesperson, and engineer, with each role group approving a role representative.
+Within each location, all members approve a location representative who is aware of the problems at that location.
+Each location has a manager, a salesperson, and an engineer, with each role group approving a representative for their role.
 The remaining two members per location are working students, who only approve their location representative.
-Known approval-based multiwinner rules like PAV or CC elect three of the four location representatives as they receive the broadest approval support.
+Known approval-based multiwinner rules, such as PAV or CC, elect three of the four location representatives because they receive the broadest approval support.
 However, this outcome fails to represent an entire location.
-We argue that a more proportionally fair outcome --- and the optimal committee with respect to $\alpha$-JR --- would instead include the three group representatives, ensuring that no large and homogeneous segment of the electorate, like an entire location of a company, remains unrepresented.
+We argue that a more proportionally fair outcome — and the optimal committee with respect to $\alpha$-JR — would instead include the three group representatives, ensuring that no large and homogeneous segment of the electorate, such as an entire company location, remains unrepresented.

-\paragraph{Our Contributions} In this paper, we introduce a class of proportionality axioms, denoted $\alpha$-JR and $\alpha$-EJR, which generalize the existing proportionality axioms JR and EJR.
+\paragraph{Our Contributions} In this paper, we study a class of proportionality axioms, denoted $\alpha$-JR and $\alpha$-EJR, which generalize the existing proportionality axioms JR and EJR.
 There are instances for which existing voting rules perform very badly with respect to these axioms.
-More specifically, we demonstrate that all commonly studied voting rules can produce committees with an additive distance of $\frac{k^2}{(k+1)^2}$ away from the optimal $\alpha$-value.
-Next to that, we show that computing the optimal $\alpha$-value for a voting instance is NP-hard, even for JR. In order to find the optimal value for JR, we provide an ILP.
-When considering restricted voting instances, we can show positive results: In the voter- and candidate-interval domain, we can efficiently compute the optimal committee with respect to $\alpha$-JR. For party-list profiles, we provide an algorithm to construct an optimal $\alpha$-EJR committee in polynomial time.
+More specifically, we demonstrate that all commonly studied voting rules can produce committees with an additive gap to the optimal $\alpha$-value of $\frac{k^2}{(k+1)^2}$.
+Additionally, we show that computing the optimal $\alpha$-value for a voting instance is NP-hard, even for JR. To find the optimal value for JR, we formulate an ILP.
+Further, in the VI and CI domains, we can efficiently compute the optimal committee with respect to $\alpha$-JR. For party-list profiles, we provide an algorithm that constructs an optimal $\alpha$-EJR committee in polynomial time, corresponding to the d'Hondt method in the apportionment setting.
 Lastly, we provide empirical evaluation on the distribution of the optimal $\alpha$-value for synthetically generated instances and show that existing voting rules can, to some extent, approximate the optimal $\alpha$-value on average.